promerpr/scanstatistics/cran-comments.md

 ## Release summary

-This release updates the maintainer and makes some other changes to remove R CMD check warnings.
+This release updates the maintainer and updates the flags in src/Makevars.win to fix the issues that caused the package to be archived.

 ## Test environments